General Questions:

 Q. What is a student’s schedule like?

-A. Students are expected to work 32-40 hours a week on a schedule determined between them and their mentor.
+A. Students are expected to work 32 a week (256 hours total) on a schedule determined between them and their mentor.
 Students are required to meet with their mentor prior to the start of their internship to work out the start and end dates to their internship, daily schedule and additional locations for the internship (i.e. field site locations).
 Students and mentors may take a week or two off during the summer as long as they complete all eight weeks of the internship.

 Q. How many hours a week are students required to work?